Manulife logo

 Here is a helpful video series that explains how to create a budget and track expenses in excel.
 You can use the same method with a pen and paper.

-Tracking expenses can be cumbersome but there are several Apps that you can install on your smartphone that make it easier.
+Tracking expenses can be difficult but there are several apps that you can install on your smartphone to make it easier:

-If you don't have access to an app or Excel.
-Expense tracking can be done through a jar method.
+If you don't have access to an app or Excel, you can use the jar method.

 Supplies needed: